 Accessibility Guidelines and Services

-SSSP is committed to making the virtual annual meeting accessible.
+SSSP is committed to making our annual meeting accessible to all.
 We also recognize that accessibility is a process and strive to learn and incorporate new aspects of accessibility every year.
 These documents are a work in progress.
 We know that there may be specific access needs not covered here.
 We want session organizers and conference participants to have an attitude that prioritizes access and inclusion, which means all of us taking all access requests seriously and generously.
-We also want to create a virtual conference environment that meaningfully incorporates access as a shared value.
-Ensuring access is not exclusively, nor primarily, the responsibility of disabled participants.
-Rather, nondisabled participants must engage in this work as allies, demonstrating their commitment to dismantling ableism in academic and activist spaces.
-Please feel free to contact the Accessibility Committee Chair-Elect, Junior R. Hopwood, at firstname.lastname@example.org if you have further suggestions on accessibility guidelines so that we can improve them.
+We also want to create a conference environment where access needs are incorporated into all our events and all participants, disabled or not, are responsible for thinking about access.
+Please feel free to contact Dr. Junior Hopwood, Accessibility Committee Chair, email@example.com if you have further suggestions on accessibility guidelines so that we can improve them.

-Presenters please read the guide that Angela Frederick and Laura Mauldin wrote for ASA’s Footnotes entitled, “Accessibility is for Everyone: How to Rock Your ASA Presentation and Make it Inclusive.”
-As more academic and activist spaces have moved online, new guides and supports for creating accessible virtual presentations have emerged.
-Please check out this “Virtual Presentation Accessibility Guidelines” document from the American Anthropological Association (AAA).
-Additionally, presenters may find it useful to review the Society for Disability Studies Guidelines for Accessibility.
+Presenters please read the guide that Angela Frederick and Laura Mauldin wrote for ASA’s Footnotes entitled, “Accessibility is for Everyone: How to Rock Your ASA Presentation and Make it Inclusive”.

 Sign and Voice Interpreting

 There may be American Sign Language (ASL) interpreter(s) present during your session.
+Do not block the view of the interpreter especially if audio-visual aids are in use.
+Lights should not be lowered to a degree that would interfere with sign interpretation or lip reading.
 During discussion periods, be sure the interpreter can hear you and keep up with you.
 Speak at a normal volume and pace, interpreters do not need you to pause and slow down unnaturally.
-Please be aware that some people may have great difficulty understanding what you are saying (particularly when there is competing background noise) and that some concepts/terms, including acronyms and data label abbreviations, may be unfamiliar to interpreters.
+Please be aware that some people may have great difficulty understanding what you are saying (particularly when there is competing background noise) and that some concepts/terms used in the academic language may be unfamiliar to interpreters.
 Whether you are a member of the audience or are communicating with someone using an interpreter, give your attention to the person using the interpreter, not to the interpreter.
-In order to facilitate the work of interpreters and facilitators and for other logistical purposes all program participants must send a copy of their full paper to the session presider and/or discussant by June 30.
+In order to facilitate the work of interpreters and facilitators and for other logistical purposes all program participants must send a copy of their paper to the session presider and/or discussant by June 30.

 All speakers should state their names in discussions, whether speaking from the session panel or from the audience.
-Be patient and be prepared to have your discussant interrupt you to ensure effective ASL interpretation, if necessary.
+Be patient and be prepared to have your discussant interrupt you to ensure effective ASL interpretation or use of an FM Loop or a microphone if necessary.

 We appreciate your efforts in ensuring that everyone can have a great conference experience.
-If you need accommodations in order to present your paper, participate, or have questions or concerns, please contact the Accessibility Committee Chair-Elect, Junior R. Hopwood, at email@example.com no later than June 30.
-Every reasonable effort will be made to assist attendees however, SSSP may not be able to provide all services or equipment due to technology, availability and time constraints.
+If you need accommodations (including microphones for presenters with soft voices) in order to present your paper or have any questions or concerns, contact Dr. Junior Hopwood, Accessibility Committee Chair, firstname.lastname@example.org no later than June 30.
+Every reasonable effort will be made to assist attendees on-site however, SSSP may not be able to provide all services or equipment due to availability or the time required to obtain them.
 The Accessibility Committee Chair will contact you about service arrangements.

-Should a problem arise while you are participating at the SSSP Virtual Annual Meeting:
+Should a problem arise while you are onsite at the SSSP Annual Meeting

-If you have any problem or negative experience related to an accessibility issue, please report the issue to Accessibility Committee Chair-Elect, Junior R. Hopwood, at firstname.lastname@example.org.
-By informing us of any concerns that arise we can work toward making the SSSP Annual Meeting more welcoming of individuals with disabilities.
+If you have any problem or negative experience related to accessibility, including issues with housing, meeting sessions, travel throughout the city, restaurants, or any other accessibility related issue, please report the issue to the Registration Desk.
+A SSSP team member will record the concern and will be your advocate in working to resolve the issue whenever possible.
+By informing us of any concerns that arise we can work toward making the SSSP Annual Meeting more welcoming to individuals with disabilities, and make the cities and hotels where SSSP meetings are held aware of accessibility issues.